Survivor: Heroes vs. Villains: Casting

 Several notable omissions have been directly addressed by Probst, the production team, and former contestants over the years.
 While Richard Hatch, winner of the original Survivor, was asked to return for this season, he had to apply to leave the country since he was under house arrest at the time; his request was denied by a federal judge in Rhode Island.
 In an interview with Entertainment Weekly days before filming began, Probst revealed that Cook Islands winner Yul Kwon, Michael Skupin of The Australian Outback, and Terry Deitz of Panama had been considered for the "Heroes" tribe but were ultimately not chosen; Kwon, Skupin, and Deitz returned for Survivor: Winners at War, Survivor: Philippines, and Survivor: Cambodia, respectively.
-He also said that they had considered having Ozzy Lusth, of Cook Islands and Micronesia, compete for a third time, but had ultimately decided against it; Lusth returned for Survivor: South Pacific three seasons later, and again for Survivor: Game Changers in 2017.
+He also said that they had considered having Ozzy Lusth, of Cook Islands and Micronesia, compete for a third time, but had ultimately decided against it; Lusth returned for Survivor: South Pacific three seasons later, and again for Survivor: Game Changers and Survivor 50: In the Hands of Fans in 2017 and 2026, respectively.
 Thailand winner Brian Heidik was in talks to participate in this season, however, Probst and other producers felt "too repulsed" to include Heidik once again.
 Probst also revealed that the producers would have liked Elisabeth Hasselbeck from The Australian Outback and Colleen Haskell from Borneo to participate on this season, but knew neither of them would have accepted the offer.
 Another notable omission was that of Jonny Fairplay, of Pearl Islands and Micronesia, which led Probst to say that Fairplay was a "Survivor quitter" after asking to be voted off first in Micronesia, and quitters are not asked back.
 Shane Powers of Panama was cut and replaced by Russell Hantz of Survivor: Samoa.
 However, Jonathan Penner, of Cook Islands and Micronesia, claimed that his spot was revoked in favor of Hantz, but he would later return for Survivor: Philippines.
-Yau-Man Chan, of Fiji and Micronesia, and Corinne Kaplan of Gabon were asked to return, but had to decline due to work commitments.
+Yau-Man Chan, of Fiji and Micronesia, and Corinne Kaplan of Gabon were asked to return, but they both declined due to work commitments.
 Kaplan was replaced by Danielle DiLorenzo, and would eventually return for Survivor: Caramoan.
 Natalie Bolton and Erik Reichenbach, both of Micronesia, were on site as alternates.
 Reichenbach would return for Survivor: Caramoan.
 According to episodes of the podcast Talking with T-Bird, Judd Sergeant of Survivor: Guatemala and Shii-Ann Huang, of Thailand and All-Stars, were both in the casting process for this season as well.
 Randy Bailey said that Ace Gordon of Gabon was close to coming back for this season as a member of the Villains tribe, but he was ultimately not chosen.
 Coby Archa of Palau said that his castmate from that season, Ian Rosenberger, attended casting finals.
 Fiji winner Earl Cole was also considered for this season.
 Jenna Lewis, of Borneo and All-Stars, was considered for the Villains tribe.
-It was also revealed by Candice Cody that Parvati Shallow was originally supposed to be on the Heroes tribe, and her on the Villains tribe.
+Lewis (now Lewis-Dougherty) would later return for Survivor 50: In the Hands of Fans.
+It was also revealed by both Candice Cody and Parvati Shallow that Cody was originally supposed to be on the Villains tribe, and Shallow on the Heroes tribe.
 Sierra Reed of Tocantins was originally going to be a member of the Heroes tribe, but she had to step down because she got engaged to a producer from her season.